DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 This repository contains the work developed for my **Neuromatch Academy Deep Learning** project.

 The study investigates the robustness of the U-Net-based animal pose estimator provided in the official **Neuromatch Academy Animal Pose Estimation** project when images are affected by common perturbations such as blur, noise, brightness changes, contrast changes, and occlusion.
-Instead of evaluating a single trained model, I trained five independent U-Net models using different random seeds to distinguish variability introduced during training from performance changes caused by image perturbations.
+Rather than evaluating a single trained model, I trained five independently initialized U-Net models to distinguish variability introduced during training from performance changes caused by image perturbations.

-This work builds upon the official **Neuromatch Academy Animal Pose Estimation** notebook (Neuromatch Academy, n.d.), which implements the U-Net architecture proposed by **Ronneberger et al. (2015)** for localizing seventeen anatomical landmarks in grayscale images of *Drosophila melanogaster*.
-Using the original notebook in Google Colab, I progressively incorporated new Markdown and code cells to train multiple independent models, perform robustness experiments, compute quantitative analyses and statistical summaries, and generate automated reports while preserving the original training pipeline.
+This work builds upon the official **Neuromatch Academy Animal Pose Estimation** notebook (Neuromatch Academy, n.d.), which downloads and prepares the fruit fly dataset, represents seventeen anatomical landmarks as heatmaps, trains a single U-Net model (Ronneberger et al., 2015), and evaluates landmark localization using Euclidean error.
+Using the original notebook in Google Colab, I progressively incorporated new Markdown and code cells to train multiple independent models, evaluate robustness under controlled image perturbations, compute additional quantitative analyses and statistical summaries, and automatically generate figures, CSV files, model checkpoints, and the final report while preserving the original dataset, architecture, and training pipeline.

-The objective was not to modify the original Neuromatch model, but to extend its evaluation through a reproducible quantitative robustness analysis across multiple independent training runs while maintaining the original dataset, architecture, and training configuration.
+The objective of this project was not to modify the original Neuromatch model, but to extend its evaluation through a reproducible multi-run robustness analysis.

 ## Neuromatch Academy Resources